Vyral/lela-ashkarian/_posts/2021-05-24-watersports-lifestyle-in-the-florida-keys.md

 {% include pullquote.html %}

 It's a great time to get out whether you have a boat or charter one.
-Dolphin fishing is lots of fun, and **there are several tournaments coming up in June** everywhere from Key Largo down to Key West.
+Dolphin fishing is lots of fun, and **there are [several tournaments](https://www.florida-keys-vacation.com/Florida-Keys-Fishing-Tournaments.html){: target="_blank" rel="noopener"} coming up in June** everywhere from Key Largo down to Key West.
 Watersports are a part of the lifestyle down here, so if you're coming down, check out one of those tournaments.

 If you ever have any real estate questions you can feel free to give me a call at (305) 481-3317 or call Lela at 305-395-0814.
-You can visit our website at [floridakeyshomes.com](http://floridakeyshomes.com).
+You can visit our website at [searchfloridakeyshomes.com](https://www.searchfloridakeyshomes.com/){: target="_blank" rel="noopener"}.
 Have a great day.
 We look forward to talking with you soon.